 That same year, he wrote, directed and starred in his first feature film Past Perfect.
 Costarring Rebecca Jenkins, Past Perfect tells the story of two people who meet and fall in love on a Vancouver-Halifax flight, and then shows them again two years later as their relationship seems to be breaking down.
 Past Perfect received good reviews and he was awarded the Best Actor award for this film at the Atlantic Film Festival.

-In 2005 MacIvor co-wrote and starred in Amnon Buchbinder's Whole New Thing, winning Best Screenplay and Best Performance by an Actor at the Atlantic Film Festival.
+More recently MacIvor co-wrote and starred in Amnon Buchbinder`s Whole New Thing, winning Best Screenplay and Best Performance by an Actor at the Atlantic Film Festival.

-In his other life, on stage, Daniel MacIvor was awarded an Obie for the New York production of his play In On It, and is working on His Greatness which is bound for Ontario's Stratford Festival.
+In his other life, on stage, Daniel MacIvor was awarded an Obie for the New York production of his play In On It, and is working on His Greatness which is bound for Ontario`s Stratford Festival.
 According to his official website, he is also developing a screenplay called Remember Me.
-Which means, in short, that no matter if you're a fan of his plays or his movies, you always seem to have something to look forward to from Daniel MacIvor.
+Which means, in short, that no matter if you’re a fan of his plays or his movies, you have something to look forward to from Daniel MacIvor.